 The FRBNY may engage in purchases of securities with primary dealers under agreements to resell (repurchase transactions).
-These repurchase transactions are settled through a tri-party arrangement.
-In a tri-party arrangement, two commercial custodial banks manage the collateral clearing, settlement, pricing, and pledging, and provide cash and securities custodial services for and on behalf of the Bank and counterparty.
+These repurchase transactions are settled through a triparty arrangement.
+In a triparty arrangement, two commercial custodial banks manage the collateral clearing, settlement, pricing, and pledging, and provide cash and securities custodial services for and on behalf of the Bank and counterparty.
 The collateral pledged must exceed the principal amount of the transaction by a margin determined by the FRBNY for each class and maturity of acceptable collateral.
-Collateral designated by the FRBNY as acceptable under repurchase transactions primarily includes Treasury securities (including TIPS and STRIP Treasury securities); direct obligations of several Federal agency and GSE-related agencies, including Fannie Mae and Freddie Mac; and pass-through MBS of Fannie Mae, Freddie Mac, and Ginnie Mae.
+Collateral designated by the FRBNY as acceptable under repurchase transactions primarily includes Treasury securities (including TIPS and STRIP Treasury securities); direct obligations of several federal and GSE-related agencies, including Federal National Mortgage Association (Fannie Mae) and Federal Home Loan Mortgage Corporation (Freddie Mac); and pass-through MBS of Fannie Mae, Freddie Mac, and Government National Mortgage Association.
 The repurchase transactions are accounted for as financing transactions with the associated interest income recognized over the life of the transaction.
-Repurchase transactions are reported at their contractual amount as "System Open Market Account: Securities purchased under agreements to resell," and the related accrued interest receivable is reported as a component of "Accrued interest receivable" in the Statements of Condition.

-The FRBNY may engage in sales of securities under agreements to repurchase (reverse repurchase transactions) with primary dealers and, beginning August 2010, with selected money market funds, as an open market operation.
-These reverse repurchase transactions may be executed through a tri-party arrangement, similar to repurchase transactions.
+The FRBNY may engage in sales of securities under agreements to repurchase (reverse repurchase transactions) with primary dealers and, beginning August 2010, with selected money market funds.
+The list of eligible counterparties was subsequently expanded to include GSEs, effective in May 2011, and bank and savings institutions, effective in July 2011.
+These reverse repurchase transactions may be executed through a triparty arrangement as an open market operation, similar to repurchase transactions.
 Reverse repurchase transactions may also be executed with foreign official and international account holders as part of a service offering.
-Reverse repurchase agreements are collateralized by a pledge of an amount of Treasury securities, GSE debt securities, and Federal agency and GSE MBS that are held in the SOMA.
+Reverse repurchase agreements are collateralized by a pledge of an amount of Treasury securities, GSE debt securities, and federal agency and GSE MBS that are held in the SOMA.
 Reverse repurchase transactions are accounted for as financing transactions, and the associated interest expense is recognized over the life of the transaction.
 These transactions are reported at their contractual amounts as "System Open Market Account: Securities sold under agreements to repurchase" and the related accrued interest payable is reported as a component of "Other liabilities" in the Statements of Condition.

 Treasury securities and GSE debt securities held in the SOMA may be lent to primary dealers to facilitate the effective functioning of the domestic securities markets.
+The amortized cost basis of securities lent continues to be reported as "Treasury securities, net" or "Government-sponsored enterprise debt securities, net," as appropriate, in the Statements of Condition.
 Overnight securities lending transactions are fully collateralized by Treasury securities that have fair values in excess of the securities lent.
-The FRBNY charges the primary dealer a fee for borrowing securities, and these fees are reported as a component of "Other income" in the Statements of Income and Comprehensive Income.
+The FRBNY charges the primary dealer a fee for borrowing securities, and these fees are reported as a component of "Non-interest income: Other" in the Statements of Income and Comprehensive Income.

-Activity related to securities purchased under agreements to resell, securities sold under agreements to repurchase, and securities lending is allocated to each of the Reserve Banks on a percentage basis derived from an annual settlement of the interdistrict settlement account that occurs in April each year.
+Activity related to securities purchased under agreements to resell, securities sold under agreements to repurchase, and securities lending is allocated to each of the Reserve Banks on a percentage basis derived from an annual settlement of the interdistrict settlement account that occurs in the second quarter of each year.